AI bot detection and crawler signals

 3.1 Metadata: the quiet truth-teller

-File and media metadata
+File / media layer

-- EXIF and container metadata in images, audio, video
+- EXIF data, container metadata (images/audio/video)

-- C2PA provenance tags and content credentials
+- C2PA provenance, content credentials

 - Timestamps, edit history, device hints

-Transport metadata
+Transport layer

-- HTTP headers, TLS fingerprints, IP ranges, ASNs
+- HTTP headers, TLS fingerprints, ASN ranges

-- User-Agent strings, model hints, API keys
+- User-Agent, model hints, API keys

-- Request rate, timing patterns, geo patterns
+- Rate patterns, timing, geo

 3.2 Model fingerprints: which model touched this

-Model fingerprinting tries to answer: Which model family or vendor produced this artifact?
+Model fingerprinting tries to answer: which model family or vendor produced this artifact?

-Different pricing for different model types
+- Attribution and economics.
+Different pricing for different model types.

-Detect mismatches between claims and reality
+- Cross-checking claims.
+Detect mismatches between claims and reality.

 3.3 Access: every AI call as a verifiable event